 But it’s not just about getting nude and that’s it.
 Nudist travel is all about experiencing a location.
 When you go abroad, being able to sunbathe on a beach is part of the holiday experience.
 It just so happens that some people do it in skimpy bikini’s and others do it in nothing at all.
 ‘We love nudist traveling for several different reasons.
 It’s great to meet other people because the social boundary that comes with clothes is non-existent.
 Nude beaches are always at the most amazing locations and are rarely overcrowded.
 During the hot summer months there are no better clothes than no clothes at all and we’re saving a huge amount of money on laundry.’
 Nick and Lins say.

-And tips for those who are curious about nudist travel, like me?
+And tips for those who are curious about nudist travel?

 ‘Try different places: beaches, campings, hotels, there’s something for everyone.
 Don’t be afraid for the first step.
 Nudism is not like a tattoo on your face.
 If you don’t like it, just put your pants back on and off you go.
 But at least you’ve tried.
 And also important: Always make sure that you’re actually at a nudist place before getting naked.’